Supercuspidal representations of ${\rm GL}_n(F)$ distinguished by a Galois involution: Statement of the final results

 \begin{defi} A $\s$-selfdual type in $\pi$ is said to be \textit{generic} if either $\T/\T_0$ is unramified, or $\T/\T_0$ is ramified and this type has index $\lfloor m/2\rfloor$. \end{defi}

-\begin{rema} It is proved in \cite{AKMSS} {Proposition 5.5} that a $\s$-selfdual type is generic in the sense of Definition \ref{carioca} if and only if there are a $\s$-stable maximal unipotent subgroup $\N$ of $\G$ and a $\s$-self\-dual non-degenerate character $\psi_\N$ of $\N$ such that $\Hom_{\BJ\cap\N}(\bl,\psi_\N)$ is non-zero. \end{rema}
+\begin{rema} It is proved in \cite{AKMSS} {Proposition 5.5} that a $\s$-selfdual type is generic in the~sen\-se of Definition \ref{carioca} if and only if there are a $\s$-stable maximal unipotent subgroup $\N$ of $\G$ and a $\s$-self\-dual non-degenerate character $\psi_\N$ of $\N$ such that $\Hom_{\BJ\cap\N}(\bl,\psi_\N)$ is non-zero. \end{rema}

 Definition \ref{carioca} is convenient to us because of the following result, which subsumes Propositions \ref{MAINTHM3r} and \ref{flipflaplagirafe} (compare with Theo\-rem \ref{DSTT}).